beaumanvienna/marley/README.md

 Wiimotes, you need to press 1 and 2 at the same time.
 For older Wiimote models, you need to press a small button in the battery compartment. <br />
 <br />
-To contact us, open a ticket on the issue tab. <br /> Pull requests are welcome! <br />
+To contact us, open a ticket on the issue tab.
+Pull requests are welcome! <br />
 <br />
 Happy retro gaming! <br />
 <br />